 While dug-out canoes can be found in many rural towns and villages in Vietnam, crossing Lak Lake in one of these traditional boats is a truly unique experience.
 These canoes are a symbol of this lake, and you find them in so many photos that document this area both in the past and present.

 It’s a great way to get back to nature and experience life on the lake as the locals do.
 The lake is in the Central Highlands and is the largest body of water in this part of Vietnam.
-Trips cost about $15 an hour to cross the lake in a canoe, and it is worth every dollar!
+Trips cost about 368,100 VND ($15 USD) an hour to cross the lake in a canoe, and it is worth every dollar.

 41. Cruise Ha Long Bay on a Junk Boat

-You can make the day or overnight trips, where you get to sleep on the boat and wake up to the sun rising above the bay.
-Legend has it that the bay of dragons (or descending dragon if you directly translate) was formed when dragons were called in to defend the Vietnamese from invaders.
+You can make day or overnight trips, where you get to sleep on the boat and wake up to the sun rising above the bay.
+Legend has it that the Bay of Dragons (or descending dragon if you directly translate) was formed when dragons were called in to defend the Vietnamese from invaders.

 These dragons dropped giant emeralds into the bay to form an invincible wall to stop the invaders.
 After thousands of years, these emeralds grew into the islands you see today.
 Or so they say.

-Sapa, in the very North Vietnam and not far from the Chinese border, is famous worldwide for its incredible terraced rice fields.
-This sea of green is most spectacular during the summer when the rice is being harvested, and it’s fascinating to watch the farmers working their way up the seriously steep mountains, harvesting the rice one giant step at a time.
+Sa Pa, in the very north of Vietnam and not far from the Chinese border, is famous worldwide for its incredible terraced rice fields.
+This sea of green is most spectacular during the summer when the rice is being harvested.
+It’s fascinating to watch the farmers working their way up the seriously steep mountains, harvesting the rice one giant step at a time.

-43. Spread the Love at Hanoi Gay Pride Festival
+43. Spread the Love at the Hanoi Gay Pride Festival

 Way back in 2012, the country had its first-ever Pride Parade.
 It was an eye-opening experience for many and soon became an annual event.

-Stuart Milk, the global LGBTQ+ rights activist and founder of the Harvey Milk Foundation, was also there to help with proceedings, which was a real treat.
+Stuart Milk, the global LGBTQIA+ rights activist and founder of the Harvey Milk Foundation was also there to help with proceedings, which was a real treat.
 The parade was very different from others I have attended around the world, and it is still in its early stages.

 If you happen to be in Vietnam over the summer, try to fit this into your schedule and help make history.

-At the top, there is a beautiful Pagoda and a temple, with incredible views of the surrounding area, out as far as the beach.
-You can then spend another hour exploring the cave and hiking back down the mountain.
+At the top, there is a beautiful Pagoda and Buddhist temples, with incredible views of the surrounding area, out as far as the beach.
+You can then spend another hour exploring the Am Phu cave and hiking back down the mountain.
 A great place to stop for an hour or two, and there are also some beautiful marble souvenirs to be bought.

 45. Explore the My Son Temple Complex